maxemileffort/springboard-capstone-2/Readme.md

 ## 7. Predictions

-In the final predictions notebook, the user can upload a DraftKings template and get player picks for the coming week of DFS.
+In the final version of the predictions notebook, the user will be able to upload a DraftKings template and get player picks for the coming week of DFS.

+Currently is just let's people explore previous data in order to see how the predictions stack up against actual scores.

 ## 8. Future Improvements